 If you’re on the lookout for a new partner, chances are you’re trying your luck online.
-According to a recent study, half of all UK couples will have met online by 2031.
+According to a recent study by online dating site eHarmony, half of all UK couples will have met online by 2031.
 There’s no doubt that dating apps and matchmaking websites have made things easier for introverts looking for the love of their lives.
 But don’t be fooled by the promises of dating websites – all that glitters isn’t gold.

 Romance scams have skyrocketed in recent years, with the average loss per victim being £7,850.
 This kind of scam takes place when a dating app user tricks their victim into sending them money or blackmails them after obtaining intimate images or videos.
 More often than not, this scammer is also a catfish – that is, someone who adopts a fake identity online.